Building Community muscle -

 Reflection

 How is your community currently engaging volunteers?
 Which essential components feel like a focus for you?
 What ideas did the article spark for working with volunteers?
 Click here to complete the first of three reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering your reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Laying the Groundwork